goharbor/harbor/docs/user_guide.md

 * **OIDC Provider (oidc_auth)**

     With this authentication mode, regular user will login to Harbor Portal via SSO flow.
-    After the system administrator configure Harbor to authenticate via OIDC (more details refer to [this section](#managing-authentication)), a button `LOGIN VIA OIDC PROVIDER` will appear on the login page.
+    After the Harbor system administrator configure Harbor to authenticate via OIDC (more details refer to [this section](#managing-authentication)), a button `LOGIN VIA OIDC PROVIDER` will appear on the login page.
     ![oidc_login](img/oidc_login.png)